angadhn/angadhn.github.io/_opinions/Post3.md

 But the role of debt in promoting stagnation is also a key point, which Graeber reminds us by citing the UK's introduction of student loans that successfully made university education less about exploration and more about getting a job.
-This is also where Graeber's position is mor far ranging than Thiel's- his commentary captures the Thielian view of competition but also of debt promoting stagnation.
+This is also where Graeber's position is mor far-ranging than Thiel's- his commentary captures the Thielian view of competition but also of debt promoting stagnation.
 The latter is perhaps less concerning to the billionaire elite.
 As a non-billionaire academic who has tried to start a startup or two, it was hard not to side